Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Application to Global Simulations of a Black Hole Accretion Disk

-where $R_0=0.2$ and $\theta$ are the radius at the inner boundary and the elevation angle in spherical coordinates, respectively.
-The mass accretion rate peaked at $t\sim20$ and gradually decreased and maintained a certain level until $t=50$ in the run with the MP5 scheme (red line).
-In contrast, the mass accretion decayed and completely ceased at $t=40$ following the peak in rate at $t\sim20$ with the MUSCL scheme (blue line).
+where $r_0=0.2$ and $\theta$ are the radius at the inner boundary and the elevation angle in spherical coordinates, respectively.
+The mass accretion rate peaked at $t\sim19$ and gradually decreased and maintained a certain level until $t=50$ in the run with the MP5 scheme (red line).
+The mass accretion from the MUSCL scheme (blue line) followed a similar profile but peaked in the late stage of the simulation run because of slow growth of the MRI.